aliakakis/react-templates-components/README.md

 # React Templates Components

 These components are not trying to re-invent the wheel or are anything new and spectacular.
 The main reason to use them is because you should strive to write your React components as humanly readable as possible.

 React components tend to become un-readable with two main issues affecting readability:

-* Multiple separate render functions which return JSX in the main render() function
+- Multiple separate render functions which return JSX in the main render() function
-* One large render() function with multiple .map() functions or conditional operators and use of JavaScript in general
+- One large render() function with multiple .map() functions or conditional operators and use of JavaScript in general

 In order to reduce boilerplate this library is introducing components that act like a DSL template language but in the form of React components.

+## v2.2.6 Information

+The Repeat component is proving more of a hassle than it should.
+I have marked it as experimental since in order for the component to work it has to tamper the internals of a React component.
+Since this is quite volatile and bad practice I suggest using the usual .map() for iteration.
+I apologize for any inconvenience.

 ## v2.2.0 Breaking changes